LauraPose/LauraPose/README.md

 <p align='left'> You can view my resume <a href='https://drive.google.com/file/d/1UMhmPgZ9s3PDTgznPwGU2Z6oWYq1VqKv/view?usp=sharing' target=_blank><u>here</u> </a> or my LinkedIn profile <a href='https://www.linkedin.com/in/laura-posemkiewicz-66334bb4/' target=_blank><u>here</u></a>.</p>

+As I started using this GitHub account recently - I am currently working on making my GitHub useful for you - unfortunately it is not ready yet.
+If you want to know more about my projects let's just talk :)

 <!--
 ## Some of my Github Stats
 <p align=left> <img src=https://komarev.com/ghpvc/?username=LauraPose alt=LauraPose /> </p>